OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 </p>**

 **<p style="text-align: center;">
-Create Virtual Machine for Jessie Debian - File Location and Size for Appliance (<a href="../images/new-debian-jessie6b-storage.png">see full-size image</a>)
+Create Virtual Machine for Debian Jessie - File Location and Size for Appliance (<a href="../images/new-debian-jessie6b-storage.png">see full-size image</a>)
 </p>**

+**Based on experience, it appears that it is best to let VirtualBox deal with folders itself as part of group assignment.
+An exception is when a disk should be saved in a location that for a VM that is shared among users.
+Use the VirtualBox Manager to create groups, assign VMs to groups, and mv VMs between groups.
+If the VMs and associated hard disck are named consistently and uniquely, there should be no collisions.**

 Press ***Create*** to create the virtual hard disk.